-Melbourne Festival helps members of the public to develop their creative skills.
+Melbourne Festival helps members of the public to develop their creative skills at Artist led Workshops.

-June 2014 – Graffiti workshops at The Athenaeum Youth Club – Ten artistic young people who are members of the Athenaeum took in a series of three workshops with Graffiti Artist Paul Dexter – AKA Caper!
-The three graffiti which were painted are now on permanent display in The Athenaeum.
-The public will be able to see them when Paul exhibit’s in The Athenaeum on Saturday13th & Sunday 14th September.
+As part of our For the Love of Lettuce project artists at The Athenaeum Youth Club created 5 A1 panels illustrating the farming year.
+A few years ago ten artistic young people who are members of the Athenaeum took in a series of three workshops with Graffiti Artist Paul Dexter – AKA Caper!
+The three graffiti panels which were painted are now on permanent display in The Athenaeum.

 Another popular project was the Melbourne Sari – created as part of Expanding Horizons, an Arts Council funded collaboration between Melbourne and the Surtal Arts and the South Asian community in Derby.
 After talking to Gopa Nath about Sari designs the children decided what they felt typified Melbourne – mainly ducks it appears – and worked with artists Jemma Rix to create illustrations and prints to combine into a design for a full size sari to tell everyone about Melbourne.